julia-rodrigo/julia-rodrigo/README.md

 - 💞️ I’m looking to collaborate on ...
      Making a pokemon-like game with other fans of the franchaise.
 Or any pixel rpg format.
      I would also like to make a new reponsive app.
-  In the future, I am planning to learn either Figma for improving UI web design, or Unreal Engine to increase my chance of being recuited into gaming development.
+     In the future, I am planning to learn Unreal Engine to increase my chance of being recuited into gaming development and because the game UI that inspired me "octopath traveller" was made in this engine.

-     I will be happy with anything to do with experience in a computer science driven company.

 - 📫 How to reach me ...
      You can use my personal gmail: juliarodrigo2301@gmail.com